 Rental Revenue.
 The Company generates revenue from renting compressors and flare systems to our customers.
 These contracts may also include a fee for servicing the compressor or flare during the rental contract.
-Our rental contracts range from six to twenty-four months, with revenue being recognized over time, in equal payments over the term of the contract.
-After the terms of the contract have expired, a customer may renew their contract or continue renting on a monthly basis thereafter.
+Our rental contracts generally range from six to 60 months, with our larger horsepower compressors having longer minimum contract terms.
+Our rental revenue is recognized over time, with equal monthly payments over the term of the contract.
+After the term of a contract has expired, a customer may renew their contract or continue renting on a monthly basis thereafter.
 In accordance ASC 842 - Leases, we have applied the practical expedient ASC 842-10-15-42A, which allows the Company to combine lease and non-lease components.

 Sales Revenue.
-The Company generates revenue by the sale of custom/fabricated compressors, flare systems and parts, as well as, exchange/rebuilding customer owned compressors and sale of used rental equipment.
+The Company generates revenue by the sale of custom/fabricated compressors, flare systems, and parts, as well as, exchange/rebuilding customer owned compressors and sale of used rental equipment.